AlphaNumericUser/cinemapedia/README.md

 ## Contributing

+This project is part of the Flutter course by instructor Fernando Herrera available on Udemy.
+Thank you very much for teaching me how to do all of this.

 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.

 Feel free to customize the content according to your specific project and requirements.